Insights · Cono Sur

 Cono Sur

-The Southern Cone is not a bundle of countries.
-It is a system — of trade corridors, inland waterways, resource dependencies, lithium governance, agricultural input chains, automotive production, energy flows, digital market access, platform dependency, geopolitical exposure, and cross-border market logic that no single country in the region controls in full.
-EconoSur tracks the forces that operate at this regional level: the structural patterns that only become visible when you look across borders rather than within them.
+The Southern Cone is not just a group of countries at the bottom of South America.
+It is a regional system of bioceanic corridors, inland waterways, gas corridors, resource dependencies, lithium governance, agricultural input chains, automotive production, energy flows, AI infrastructure, digital platforms, geopolitical exposure and cross-border market logic.
+Econosur tracks the patterns that only become visible when Argentina, Brazil, Paraguay, Uruguay, Chile and Bolivia are read together rather than separately.

 Regional lenses